testsigmahq/testsigma-docs/src/pages/docs/addons/community-marketplace.md

 To find a specific add-on, you can use the search feature (just below the New add-on button) on the add-ons community page.

-You can also sort the add-ons list by package name, created, and updated date.
+You can also sort the add-ons list by package **name, created, and updated date**.

 ![Dropdown showing sort options in add-ons list](https://docs.testsigma.com/images/community-marketplace/add-ons-marketplace-sort-list.png)